telefonicaid/fiware-orion/doc/manuals/orion-api.md

 In other words, looking to status `failed` is not possible to know if the subscription is currently active or inactive.

-Thus, `failed` is not used by Orion Context Broker and the status of the subscription always clearly specifies if the subscription is `active` (including the variant [`oneshot`](#oneshot-subscriptions)) or `inactive` (including the variant `expired`).
+Thus, `failed` is not used by Orion and the status of the subscription always clearly specifies if the subscription is `active` (including the variant [`oneshot`](#oneshot-subscriptions)) or `inactive` (including the variant `expired`).
 You can check the value of `failsCounter` in order to know if the subscription failed in its last notification or not (i.e. checking that `failsCounter` is greater than 0).